IMRaccoon/geotools-study/src/main/kotlin/org/geotools/tutorial/README.md

     - create `Transaction` and set to `FeatureStore`
     - create `FeatureCollection` and add to `FeatureStore`
     - commit transaction will write to shapefile

+---

+## Other Things to try

+### Create FeatureType with builder

+- create `SimpleFeatureTypeBuilder` and add attributes
+    - default properties for featureType: name, crs ...
+    - additional properties of feature: geometry, attributes ...
+- `buildFeatureType` will create `SimpleFeatureType`